open-mmlab/mmdeploy/docs/en/01-how-to-build/macos-arm64.md

 This document focus on Core ML.
 The installation of ONNX Runtime, ncnn and TorchScript is similar to the linux platform, please refer to the document [linux-x86_64](linux-x86_64.md) for installation.

 The TorchScript model is used as the IR in the conversion process of the Core ML model.
-In order to support the custom operator, libtorch needs to be installed.
+In order to support the custom operator in some models like detection models in mmdet, libtorch needs to be installed.

 <table  class="docutils">
 <thead>